Parable of the Wedding Banquet (or Marriage Feast)

 Clearly, the parable’s 1st-century hearers would have understood the fact that the problematic guest wouldn’t be welcomed or accepted at the wedding banquet if he wore his everyday, non-wedding clothing.
 The meaning of this specific aspect of the story isn’t immediately evident.
 Although, like many parables, the story doesn’t state its point directly, the guests’ “clothes” represent their spiritual condition.
 The nonconforming guest considered his own clothes amply adequate, since he said nothing when asked.
 But the king judged that man by his own standard, renouncing him for not wearing suitable wedding-guest attire.
 Christ’s words herein are, today, clearly aimed at those who, like the Pharisees, trust in self-righteousness.
 Just as the king provided wedding garments for his guests, God provides salvation for mankind.
 Our wedding garment is the righteousness of Christ; unless we agree to wear it, we’ll be prevented from appreciating gain when we attend the King’s big wedding feast in his kingdom.

 Rejecting the garment of Christ’s righteousness represents a rejection of the character that qualifies men and women to become children of God.
 Humans have nothing proper of their own to wear; after all, “all our righteous acts are like filthy rags” (Isaiah 64:6).
 They’re acceptable in the presence of Father God only, when people accept the perfect righteousness of Jesus Christ.
 In this parable, Jesus told his hearers that their own “garment” — their self-righteousness — simply wasn’t good enough.
-They and us can only attend the Lord’s coming banquet if and when we dress suitably in his righteousness, not ours
+They and we can attend the Lord’s coming banquet only if and when we dress suitably in his righteousness, not ours

 So what?
 What should we make of Jesus’ parable?
 It should remind us that we’re called to obey God and that our human righteousness will never be perfect.
 Despite our best intentions and efforts, our good deeds will sometimes be done for the wrong reasons; our behavior will never be perfect.
 Therefore, we’re expected to wear appropriate spiritual “clothing” rather than what we deem correct.
 That’s why we are commanded to “Clothe yourself with the Lord Jesus Christ” (Romans 13:14) for it’s God himself who is “the Lord our righteousness” (Jeremiah 33:1).
 As Apostle Paul put it, we should “be found in him, not having a righteousness of [our] own that comes from the law, but that which is through faith in Christ — the righteousness that comes from God on the basis of faith” (Philippians 3:9).
-Our “best clothes” are the clothes that God gives us to wear for him.
+Our “best clothes” are the spiritual clothes that God gives us to wear for him.

-Hearty Application Questions to Answer
+Three Hearty Application Questions to Answer

 1. What can a royal wedding party tell us about God’s kingdom?

-2. Does the king’s energetic moves to fill his son’s wedding banquet originate from compassion or from pride (or a brew of both)?
+2. Does the king’s energetic moves to fill his son’s wedding banquet originate from compassion or pride (or a brew of both)?
 The outcome and its implications are left for us to judge.

 3. God invites everyone to his banquet, so that we may share in his joy.
 Are you ready to feast at the Lord’s banquet table?

-“For many are invited, but few are chosen” (Matthew 22:14).
+“For many are invited, but few are chosen” (Matt.
+22:14).